plan-d-io/P1-LoRa-receiver/README.md

 ## Introduction
 This repo contains firmware for ESP32 microcontrollers equipped with Semtech SX1276/77/78/79 LoRa radios to transmit DSMR P1 telegrams from Dutch/Belgian energy meters over long ranges to a WiFi enabled receiver, which forwards the meter data to the local network (e.g. over MQTT).

-For this, you’ll need two ESP32s:
+For this to work, you’ll need two ESP32s:
 -	One ESP32 to connect to your utility meter and transmit P1 telegrams over LoRa
 -	Another ESP32 at your home, to receive the LoRa P1 telegrams and forward them over your home Wi-Fi connection.